PrashantTarbundiya/SCATCH/README.md

 - Node.js + Express.js
 - MongoDB (with Mongoose)
 - JWT for authentication
-- Nodemailer for email OTP
+- Brevo for OTP delivery

 ---